kea-dpd/.github/profile/README.md

 ```

 #### Intro
 Students come from all over the world to participate in this elective.
 Many of you are in Copenhagen for the fist time.
-During the intro the class is _storming._ We will familiarize you to topics like Team canvas_, Design Sprint, Lean Startupkanban project planning_, _ideration_, _team-canvas_, _Design Sprint The last week of the intro period will be a full week of workshops on various No-code and Low-code tools which you will later exploit to develop your products.
+During the intro the class is _storming._ We will introduce you to your lecturers, your team and familiarize you to methods and tools that you are going to learn during the semester.

 #### Google Design Sprint
 The sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with customers.Your team will get started on protoyping a digital product for a external client.
 Training for very (extremely) short loops of learning with focus on creating end-user segmentation and market-fit value.